Loading...

 Pointing Key

-A pointing key is another toolbox must have.
-Pointing is the process of finishing and tidying the mortar joints which hide the interior mortar and enhances the finished appearance.
-Again, there are different sizes of pointing keys available so we would suggest checking what kind of pointing you will be doing first before choosing a size to go with.
+A pointing key is used to shape, smooth and compact mortar joints.
+Not only does this help with the finish and aesthetics, pointing is also important for weather resistance upon build completion.
+Again, there are different sizes of pointing keys out there so we would suggest checking what kind of pointing you will be doing first before choosing a size to go with.
 As a rule of thumb at SLBC we often stick to pointing keys sized between 10mm-15mm.

 Brick Jointer